 Living a life of gratefulness requires more effort than living a life of gloom and doom.
 Hell, gloom and doom requires no effort at all.
 And as in all of life’s endeavors that require little to no effort, the reward is minuscule to non-existent.
 Much like being a low skilled worker where any monkey can do the job, the pay is never going to be sufficient.
 If you want more pay, you have to work for it.

 Too many folks seem to not understand that by making it point to live a positive life, your well being is going to be improved.
 Living a grateful life with a positive mental outlook will bring rewards in small and large ways.
 It will help you to be the best you can be and therefore your health and wellness is going to be greater than the poor bastard who seems to have black clouds and gargoyles over his presence.
 A positive mental outlook will heal your soul even when the chips may be down.
 Who in life is happier?
 The glass half empty individual or the glass half full individual?
 The contents of the glass may be equal, but one person is grateful for what they have instead of pissed about what they do not have.
 Who has the better quality of life?
 The pissed off guy, or the happy guy?
 Who also enjoys a better quality of life?
 The person addicted to sugar who is always stressing about their weight?
 Or the person who has totally kicked sugar who lives a full life and is physically fit and able to do anything they want?
 Here is a bit of reality, by living life with a positive purpose, you can avoid a lot of health impairing stress.
 Living with the doldrums and eating your stress will only add more stress to your life.
 Feeding that body fat which is hollering for you to shovel shit down your gullet in order to calm the way you feel is counterproductive.
-Your body fat does not give a flying fuck about your feelings.
+Your body fat does not give a care in the world about your feelings.
 If you feed that monster, you will never be the best you that you can be.
 It takes personal discipline and will power to do what is right for your health and well being.
 It takes a positive mental outlook to beat the craving monster down.
 Working on that personal discipline makes it stronger in time just as working a muscle with a barbell.
 Living that grateful life helps immensely in developing that personal discipline.

 Today, I was quite grateful to get out and enjoy the great outdoors on my Harley Davidson.
 A day on the scoot lifted my spirits and this will carry me through until I meet my wife at the gym later this evening to knock out some cardio training with her.